masamune-prog/FaceRecognition/README.md

 # FaceRecognition
-Using Alexnet to recognise celebrity faces
+Using Vison Transformer to recognise celebrity faces